 - Embarrassing Middle Name: Robin's middle name is revealed to be "Oswald".
 Chrissy delights in pointing out to him that this makes his initials "rot".

 - Everyone Loves Blondes: Although Jo's obviously got a lot of appeal, the series actually subverts the stereotype by showing that Robin is (usually) far more interested in the brunette Chrissy.
-The American remake completely missed the point by reverting to the stereotype and making the blonde the 'desirable' one again.
+The American remake reverted to the stereotype and making the blonde the 'desirable' one again.